hychen86/tools/README.md

 # tools
-# a box to store some of my small python3 scripts
+# A place to store some of my small python3 scripts